 See the recipe card for quantities.

-How to make fruit raita?
+How to make easy fruit raita?

 You can find this easy-to-make fruit raita with yogurt recipe video below, but here is a quick overview of the procedure: